msdavid/fiji/docs/sprints-plan.md

 ---

-## Sprint 2: User Profile Management & RBAC Implementation
+## Sprint 2: User Profile Management & RBAC Implementation (Completed)

 *   **Goal:** Implement user profile viewing and editing on the frontend.
 Enhance backend RBAC by creating a dependency that checks user privileges against Firestore roles.
 Secure backend endpoints using this RBAC dependency.
 *   **Key Deliverables:**